ishaanshah/GSoC-Proposal/Proposal.md

 I have been programming since 10th grade.
 I started with C/C++ but now mostly code in Python and JavaScript.

 ## Question: What type of music do you listen to?
-I am a  fan of [Coldplay](https://musicbrainz.org/artist/cc197bad-dc9c-440d-a5b5-d52ba2e14234).
+I am a big fan of [Coldplay](https://musicbrainz.org/artist/cc197bad-dc9c-440d-a5b5-d52ba2e14234).
 In addition to  that, I also like listening to songs by [Maroon 5](https://musicbrainz.org/artist/0ab49580-c84f-44d4-875f-d83760ea2cfe), [Lenka](https://musicbrainz.org/artist/ae9ed5e2-4caf-4b3d-9cb3-2ad626b91714), and [The Local Train](https://musicbrainz.org/artist/93e6118e-7fa8-49f6-9e02-699a1ebce105).

 ## Question: What aspects of ListenBrainz interest you the most?
 The data collected by ListenBrainz is openly available and can be used to improve music technologies.
-Also the Open Source nature of ListenBrainz allow me to add features which are currently unavailable in closed source competitors like last.fm.
+Also the Open Source nature of ListenBrainz allow me to add features which are currently unavailable in closed source competitors.

 ## Question: Have you ever used MusicBrainz to tag your files?
 I have used MusicBrainz Picard to tag my music collection.